vegaprotocol/specs/specs/0000-mm-mechanics.md

 When `actual-reduction-amount > 0`:

-- [ ] the difference between their previous commitment and new commitment is transferred back to their general account, i.e.
+- [ ] the difference between their actual staked amount and new commitment is transferred back to their general account, i.e.
-`transferred-to-general-account-amount =  old-commitment-amount - new-actual-commitment-amount `
+`transferred-to-general-account-amount =  actual-stake-amount - new-actual-commitment-amount `

+Example: if you have a commitment of 500DAI and your bond account only has 400DAI in it (due to slashing), and you submit a new commitment amount of 300DAI, then we only transfer 100DAI such that your bond account is now square.

 - [ ] the revised fee amount and set of orders are processed.